uikit/uikit-site/docs/pages/slider.md

 **Note** For better visibility of overlaying navigations, add the `.uk-light` or `.uk-dark` class from the [Inverse component](inverse.md).

+***

 ## Navigation outside

-To place a navigation outside of a slider you have to make sure, the `uk-slider-container` class, which is responsible for the clipping of the slider items, doesn't clip the naviation too.
+To place a navigation outside of a slider, add the `.uk-position-center-left-out` and the `.uk-position-center-right-out` class from the [Position component](position.md) to the `previous` and `next` navigation.
+Make sure the `.uk-slider-container` class, which is responsible for the clipping of the slider items, doesn't clip the navigation, too.

 ```html
 <div uk-slider>